wilsonliaows/docs/workbot/workbot-commands.md

 ![Command datapills](/assets/images/workbot/workbot-trigger/command-datapills.png)
 *Command output datatree.
 Notice the input parameters we included in the earlier step?
 They’re datapills too!*

 And with that, we're done configuring the command!
 Now it’s time to add a series of actions to this trigger.
 Remember, we’re trying to get Workbot to create an issue in Github from Slack (link to the top), so we still need to create action steps in the recipe to do that.
+Next, we'll take a look at [how to create a Command Reply](/workbot/workbot-command-reply.md).